 Service Area: Greater Kansas City, including Johnson County, Kansas.

 Fees & Payment: The fee is $250 per hour of mediation.
 There is a minimum charge of an hour for each mediation session.
 (In a typical divorce case, it takes an average of two hours of mediation to reach an agreement on all the issues.)
-Also, there is an additional charge of $300 if documents need to be prepared for filing with the Court.
+Also, there is an additional $300 charge to prepare the related documents for filing with the Court.
 Payment by cash, check, credit card, or NFC (like Apple Pay) is due at the end of each session.

 Family Legal Services 816-358-2201 Kansas City, MO 64133 Serving Greater Kansas City & Johnson County, KS